Helvetto/GamesProject/Readme.md

 For detailed instructions on building and running the `mancala-web` module, please refer to the README.md file in the `frontend/mancala` directory.

-Sure!
-Here's an updated version of the README.md file with the requested changes:

 # Getting Started

 [Mancala Game Application](#mancala-game-application)